aLineOfAnts/aLineOfAnts/README.md

-# Hey there random visitor!
-Welcome to my profile!
+# Hey there!

+The name is Lexi and I like to make things!
+What gets me excited the most is learning and adopting new skills!

 As of now I am currently working on
 - Educational Apps